 In the wild, fennec foxes are omnivores, eating a diet of insects, rodents, plants, fruit, and reptiles.
 The ideal diet for pet fennec foxes would probably be a commercial wild canid diet (such as zoos would feed), but most owners will feed a mix of dog food, cat food, vegetables, and fruit with good success.
 Some breeders will alternatively recommend a diet of raw meat, vegetables, and a vitamin mix.

 Keeping a Pet Fennec Fox

-Fennec foxes are quite similar to dogs, and hand raised pups are usually docile, only biting if feeling cornered or threatened.
-They can be trained to a leash and to come when called (still, they should always be leashed when out of the house/yard).
+Fennec foxes are quite similar to dogs, and hand-raised pups are usually docile, only biting if feeling cornered or threatened.
+They can be trained on a leash and to come when called (still, they should always be leashed when out of the house or yard).
 They are also generally not afraid of strangers and are friendly to everyone.
 They may bother other pets in the household, if only because fennec foxes will want to play with them all the time.

 Fennec foxes generally should be kenneled when not supervised simply because they will get into everything; when supervised can be out in the home with their owners.
 Use a dog crate indoors; outdoor pens are fine as long as they are escape-proofed (ideally a pen with fence continued underground several feet and completely covered).

 Since fennec foxes are wild animals, house training is sometimes a challenge.
 Some may take quite well to using a litter box, although a covered box works best due to their tendency to dig.
 Others may continue to have accidents in the house or eliminate where they want.
 The process for house training involves taking the fox frequently to the litter box or secure outdoor pen and giving lots of treats when they succeed in going in a litter box or outside.
 Never punish for accidents in the house, but if you do catch your fennec in the act of urinating or defecating, simply move your pet to the litter box or outside immediately.